1. Moving to a paperless office and going green.

 2. Preserving fragile materials and reducing the deodorization of the original documents.
 Important documents that need to be preserved over time are used very often.
-When they’re digital, they can be accessed from time to time, and again and they won’t get damaged over time because of the daily use.
+When they’re digital, they can be accessed from time to time, and again and they won’t get damaged over time because of their daily use.

 3. Business Process improvement- Going paperless increases the efficiency and accuracy of your process while maintaining a lower cost than traditional documents.